Last Updated on

 - Compost will eventually go back to a neutral pH but the pine needles help to keep the soil acidified until the pine needles decompose.

-- Spread approximately 1 or 2 in of garden soil over your compost so that all of the microorganisms that you have in your soil will naturally help the decomposition process.
+- Mix approximately 1 or 2 inches of screened garden soil over your compost so that all of the microorganisms that you have in your soil will naturally help the decomposition process.

-Once you have this done you can of course take from your compost pile to help with your hydrangeas and spread it along borders under hydrangeas you want to encourage a blue flowers from.
+Once you have this done you can, of course, take from your compost pile to help with your hydrangeas and spread it along borders under hydrangeas you want to encourage a blue flowers from.

 Ericaceous potting soil mix

 If you are growing your hydrangeas in pots you can use a mixture of 20% perlite, 10% sand, 10% sterilised soil, and 10% compost and then add peat moss to account for the rest.
 This type of mixture is ideally suited for high acid content thanks in large part to the peat moss.
 It is a perfect mixture to utilize in pots.

 You can of course just buy ericaceous compost from your local garden centre, if you take this route we recommend a John Innes soil-based ericaceous compost.